 We collected 137 complete surveys from adult online participants who indicated that they would consider buying a tablet computer.
 Using a 2 x 2 between-subjects design, we crossed an opportunity cost manipulation used by Frederick et al. (2009) with a psychological connectedness manipulation used by Bartels and Urminsky (2011) that induces the belief that one's identity will (or will not) substantially change.
-Participants in the high connectedness condition (N = 69) began by reading a short description of recent research suggesting that adulthood is characterized by stability in identity (e.g., "the important characteristics"

-that make you the person you are right now... are established early in life and fixed by the end of adolescence").
-Participants in the low-connectedness condition (N = 68) read about instability (e.g., "the important characteristics that make you the person you are right now... are likely to change radically, even over the course of a few months...").
+Participants in the high connectedness condition (N = 69) began by reading a short description of recent research suggesting that adulthood is characterized by stability in identity (e.g., "the important characteristics that make you the person you are right now... are established early in life and fixed by the end of adolescence").
+Participants in the lowconnectedness condition (N = 68) read about instability (e.g., "the important characteristics that make you the person you are right now... are likely to change radically, even over the course of a few months...").
 To ensure comprehension, participants wrote a one-sentence summary of the passage they read.
-They then rated their connectedness to the future self as described in Study 1a.
-The manipulation influenced rated connectedness as intended (M = 77.1, SD = 16.3 in the high condition vs. M = 62.8, SD = 19.5 in the low condition; t(135) = 4.68, p < .01).
+They then rated their connectedness to the future self as described in study 1a.
+The manipulation influenced rated connectedness as intended ($M{high} = 77.1$, SD = 16.3 vs. $M{low} = 62.8$, SD = 19.5; t(135) = 4.68, p < .01).